-What is Retirement Planning?
+What is Retirement Plan?

-The plan comes both as an endowment plan as well as a unit linked plan.
+- The plan comes both as an endowment plan as well as a unit-linked plan.
 You can choose a plan based on your risk appetite.
-Endowment oriented plans would give guaranteed returns while under ULIPs you can get market-linked returns to build up an inflation adjusted corpus for retirement.
+Endowment-oriented plans would give guaranteed returns, while under ULIPs, you can get market-linked returns to build up an inflation-adjusted corpus for retirement.

-In case of death before maturity, a death benefit is paid under the policy.
+- In case of death before maturity, a death benefit is paid under the policy.

-On maturity, the plan is said to vest.
+- On maturity, the plan is said to vest.
 Once the plan vests, you have three options.
 Firstly, you can choose to withdrawn 1/3rd of the accumulated corpus in cash.
 This would be a tax-free benefit in your hands and would be called commutation of pension.
 The remaining corpus would then be used to pay your annuities.
-Secondly, you can use the entire corpus to avail annuities.
+Secondly, you can use the entire corpus to avail of annuities.
 Thirdly, you can postpone the annuity payments and choose to receive annuities after some years.

-The premium paid towards the policy is allowed as a deduction from your taxable income under Section 80CCC of the Income Tax Act, 1961.
+- The premium paid towards the policy is allowed as a deduction from your taxable income under Section 80CCC of the Income Tax Act, 1961.
 The maximum limit is Rs 1.5 lakhs which includes Section 80C deductions.
 The commuted corpus that you withdraw is also tax-free under Section 10 (10A).
 However, annuities received from the corpus would be taxable in your hands at your income tax slab rates.

-You can choose to receive the annuity monthly, half-yearly, quarterly or annually.
+- You can choose to receive the annuity monthly, half-yearly, quarterly, or annually.

-There are different types of annuities which you can choose from.
-There are single life annuity plans and joint life annuity plans.
-While single life annuity plans give you annuities throughout your life, joint life annuity plans pay annuities on the life of your spouse too in case of your premature demise.
+- There are different types of annuities which you can choose from.
+There are single-life annuity plans and joint-life annuity plans.
+While single-life annuity plans give you annuities throughout your life, joint life annuity plans pay annuities on the life of your spouse, too, in case of your premature demise.

-Annuities are paid at a guaranteed rate throughout your life.
+- Annuities are paid at a guaranteed rate throughout your life.